bcdev/kaleidoscope/README.md

 Kaleidoscope Collect generates standard uncertainty from Monte Carlo variants.
 Examples below illustrate the nominal primary production and its uncertainty.
-Standard uncertainty typically exhibits statistical fluctuation, n artifact of the Monte Carlo method.
+Standard uncertainty typically exhibits statistical fluctuation, which is an artifact of the Monte Carlo method.
 Therefore, a low-pass filtered standard uncertainty is produced in addition.

 ![Map](/doc/pp.png)
 ![Map](/doc/pp_unc.png)